-In 2013, Pam agreed to serve as the firm’s co-managing partner for the Boston office for the third time.
-She served as managing partner from 2008 through 2011, after first serving in the role in 1995.
-At the time, Pam was one of the first women to ascend to managing partner of a Massachusetts law firm.
+Throughout her practice, Pam has served as the firm’s Boston office co-managing partner for over 10 years – from 2013–2020, 2008–2011, and first serving in the role in 1995.
+At that time, Pam was one of the first women to ascend to managing partner of a Massachusetts law firm.

 Pam has lectured on trial practice and medical risk management.
 In 1988–1989, she served as an Instructor of Law at Boston University School of Law.

 Pam has achieved many notable accomplishments in her litigation career.
 For instance, she persuaded the Massachusetts Supreme Judicial Court to dismiss a negligence lawsuit against an organ bank based on good faith immunity under the Uniform Anatomical Gift Act.
 Carey v.
 New England Organ Bank, 446 Mass.
 270 (2006).
 The SJC’s opinion established new law in Massachusetts on applying the good faith immunity standard.

 She has successfully defended numerous health care providers in medical malpractice trials, including most recently:

 - An organ procurement organization accused of approving for possible transplant a kidney donor who had a high risk of infection.

 - A registered nurse who allegedly failed to administer anti-coagulant medication, resulting in a fatal pulmonary embolism.